kaapana/kaapana/docs/source/user_guide.rst

 Kubernetes: Your first place to look if something does not work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned above, Kubernetes is the basis of the whole platform.
-You can talk to Kubernetes either via the Kubernetes Dashboard, accessible via the landing page or via the terminal directly on your server.
+You can talk to Kubernetes either via the Kubernetes Dashboard, accessible on the landing page or via the terminal directly on your server.
 You can even talk to the Kuberentes cluster from another machine by setting up a connection to it (see :ref:`here <faq_doc kubernetes_connection>`).
 In case anything on the platform is not working, Kubernetes is the first place to go.
 Here are two use cases, when you might need to access Kubernetes.

 **Case 1: Service is down**